 The photographic plates that I make are known as ambrotypes, which are direct positives on glass.

 That means they weren’t shot as negatives (from which many prints could be made) but the intention was/is to place a black surface behind them (like cotton velvet, for example) so that they can be displayed as a positive rather than a negative.

 It’s that glass plate — or ambrotype — that would have been given to the person commissioning the photograph ‘back in the day’.

 Ambrotypes are like one-off sculptures, so the only practical way to reproduce them in the modern era is to scan them and make digital prints.
 And that’s exactly what I do.

 Incidentally, you may or may not know that my previous chapter in photography involved working within the very highest standards of digital imaging.
 I spent twelve years as a printmaker and retoucher to other photographers, designers and artists.
 So, I see this project as the culmination of many skills learnt over the years.

 DOES THE RNLI GET ANY MONEY FROM YOU?

 Not directly.
-The RNLI is enjoying such a positive impact from The LSP that it’s currently geared the other way round — the RNLI give me a small license fee so that they can use my images to promote their work.
+The RNLI is enjoying such a positive impact from The LSP that it’s currently geared the other way round — the RNLI pay me a small license fee so that they can use my images to promote their work.

-But ultimately, the RNLI will benefit financially in many ways, not least from book sales once the work is complete (a percentage of the purchase price will go directly to the charity).
+Ultimately, the RNLI will benefit financially in many ways, not least from book sales once the work is complete (a percentage of the purchase price will go directly to the charity).